 Explore the safari activities below, all of which are included your unforgettable stay at Chiawa Camp and/or Old Mondoro.

 Often the most popular Zambian safari activity, the game drive is conducted in an open 4×4 safari vehicle.
 This is the most effective way to see Zambian wildlife, as these cover much ground and can get close sightings without placing our guests in harms way or disturbing the wildlife.
 Although vehicles with canopies are available upon request we eschew canopies as these interfere with the views of the trees and birds during the day, and at night the stars.
 Aside from leopards feeding in the trees.

 Game drive vehicles have 3 bench seats with a back rest and a foot rest for each, so up to 6 guests can each travel comfortably with a ‘window seat’ however we typically restrict each game drive to 4 guests maximum.
 These leave camp in the morning and return before lunch, halting for a mid-morning coffee stop.
 Cooler boxes and a first-aid kits are carried on each vehicle, which is also equipped with a VHF radio for safety and for our guides to share news of interesting sightings so that the likelihood of any of our guests missing out on a great sighting is minimized.

 Your Zambian safari guide is an expert in the bush and will point out interesting subjects as if by magic: a flick of a tail here, a curve of an ear there, a movement wherever.

 A night drive in the Lower Zambezi National Park is one of the activities that make Zambia particularly unique – a privilege our guests enjoy, and which have minimal impact on the wildlife when conducted responsibly, as at any Chiawa Safaris camp.
-Learn more about our use of red spotlights during night drives by clicking here.
+Learn more about our use of red spotlights during night drives by clicking the button below.